Fork Bombs

 Ok, so beginning with some basic malware...
 The simplest of all is a Fork Bomb.
 Wikipedia defines them as:

-A fork bomb (also called rabbit virus or wabbit) is a wherein a continually replicates itself to deplete available system resources, slowing down or crashing the system due to .
+A fork bomb (also called rabbit virus or wabbit) is a denial-of-service attackarrow-up-right wherein a processarrow-up-right continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvationarrow-up-right.

 Every process that runs on your computer requires some "computing power", and every computer has a limited amount of said computing power.
 So, if we make a program that consumes all of this computing power, we can essentially render the system (either temporarily or permanently) unusable.
 Now, there are a lot of ways to do this.
 But the core concept is that of forking a process.
 Which means that the process creates a copy of itself (often called the child).